 In honor of my 1 year-old's passion, I'm devoting this week to all things apple!

-The Book - Ten Apples Up on Top by Dr. Suess
+The Book - Ten Apples Up on Top

 A true Dr. Suess book, it combines simple rhymes and even simpler illustrations to teach reading and counting.
 In the story, a dog, a lion, and a tiger try to balance increasing numbers of apples on their heads with predictable but entertaining consequences.
 Containing only 75 unique words, it's a great book for pre- or early readers.
 The repetition allows for easy memorization of key phrases and the story is fun and engaging for preschoolers.